SuperUser-Gump/WorldWise/README.md

-# WorldWise - A React app to helps you track your travels and create a visual record of your adventures.
+# WorldWise - A React app to helps you track your travels and create a visual record of your adventures

 This project is a part of [The Ultimate React Course 2023: React, Redux & More](https://www.udemy.com/course/the-ultimate-react-course/) by [Jonas Schmedtmann](https://github.com/jonasschmedtmann).
 The website's design and structure were provided as part of the course curriculum, and I did not design the website from scratch.
 The primary purpose of this project is to practice and apply the concepts learned during the course.